 Metro and tram

-There are a total of six metro lines and three tram lines in Valencia, covering the city’s urban area and its surroundings pretty well.
+There are a total of six metro lines and four tram lines in Valencia, covering the city’s urban area and its surroundings pretty well.

 Normally, in underground metro stations, you will find turnstile gates at entrance and exit points.
 You will need to tap your ticket or transport card on the red circle in order to open the swinging barriers and access the platforms.
 You will also need to tap on your way out with the same ticket.